Kellen Winslow: Post-injury (1985–1987)

-Winslow improved in 1986, catching 64 passes for 728 yards and 5 touchdowns, with 45 of his catches coming in the final nine games.
+Winslow improved in the 1986 season, catching 64 passes for 728 yards and 5 touchdowns, with 45 of his catches coming in the final nine games.
 Offensive coordinator Ernie Zampese described his movement as more fluid and his play as more confident.
 Winslow would later describe his own play as still being tentative and scared during the 1986 season.

-1987 season

-During the offseason Winslow underwent arthroscopic surgery on his knee to clear out scar tissue from his injury; he reported improved running ability afterwards.
+During the following offseason Winslow underwent arthroscopic surgery on his knee to clear out scar tissue from his injury; he reported improved running ability afterwards.
 The 1987 season was shortened by a players strike, which saw one week cancelled and three more played primarily with replacement players.
 Winslow sat out the entire strike, which he described as frustrating.
 He taped over his jersey number during a training session in protest at his No. 80 being used by one of the replacement players.

 On the field, Winslow was pleased to find that he was that he was better at breaking tackles than the previous year.
 His play after the strike prompted his new head coach Al Saunders to say that he was once again playing at a league-leading standard.
 Winslow made his 500th career reception during the season, following Ozzie Newsome as the second tight end to pass the landmark.
 He finished with 53 catches from his twelve games, second-most among NFL tights ends, though his 9.8 yards per reception was the least of his career.
 His performances earned him his fifth Pro Bowl nomination (his first since the knee injury) and a place in the AP All-Pro second team, while his teammates named him their offensive player of the year.
-He said that during the year he had accomplished "the regaining of respect, both on this team and around the league... a resurgence to the level a lot of people wondered I could still play at."
+He said that during the year he had accomplished "the regaining of respect, both on this team and around the league ... a resurgence to the level a lot of people wondered I could still play at."